Open world: 21st century

 Grand Theft Auto has had over 200 million sales.
 Creative director Gary Penn, who previously worked on Frontier: Elite II, cited Elite as a key influence, calling it "basically Elite in a city", and mentioned other team members being influenced by Syndicate and Mercenary.
 Grand Theft Auto III combined elements from previous games, and fused them together into a new immersive 3D experience that helped define open-world games for a new generation.
 Executive producer Sam Houser described it as "Zelda meets Goodfellas", while producer Dan Houser also cited The Legend of Zelda: Ocarina of Time and Super Mario 64 as influences.
-Radio stations had been implemented earlier in games such as Maxis' SimCopter (1996), the ability to beat or kill non-player characters date back to titles such as Portopia (1983), and Valhalla (1983) and the way in which players run over pedestrians and get chased by police has been compared to Pac-Man (1980).
-After the release of Grand Theft Auto III, many games which employed a 3D open world, such as Ubisoft's Watch Dogs and Deep Silver's Saints Row series, were labeled, often disparagingly, as Grand Theft Auto clones, much as how many early first-person shooters were called "Doom clones".
+Radio stations had been implemented earlier in games such as Maxis' SimCopter (1996), the ability to beat or kill non-player characters date back to games such as The Portopia Serial Murder Case (1983), and Valhalla (1983) and the way in which players run over pedestrians and get chased by police has been compared to Pac-Man (1980).

-Other examples include World of Warcraft, The Elder Scrolls and Fallout series of games, which feature a large and diverse world, offering tasks and possibilities to play.

-In the Assassin's Creed series, which began in 2007, players explore historic open-world settings.
-These include the Holy Land during the Third Crusade in Assassin's Creed, Renaissance Italy in Assassin's Creed II and Brotherhood, Constantinople during the rise of the Ottoman Empire in Assassin's Creed Revelations, New England during the American Revolution in Assassin's Creed III, the Caribbean during the Golden Age of Piracy in Assassin's Creed IV: Black Flag, the North Atlantic during the French and Indian War in Assassin's Creed Rogue, Paris during the French Revolution in Assassin's Creed Unity, London at the onset of the Second Industrial Revolution in Assassin's Creed Syndicate, Ptolemaic Egypt in Assassin's Creed Origins, Classical Greece during the Peloponnesian War in Assassin's Creed Odyssey, and Medieval England and Norway during the Viking Age in Assassin's Creed Valhalla.
-The series intertwines factual history with a fictional storyline.
-In the fictional storyline, the Templars and the Assassins, two secret organisations inspired by their real-life counterparts, have been mortal enemies for all of known history.
-Their conflict stems from the Templars' desire to have peace through control, which directly contrasts the Assassins' wish for peace with free will.
-Their fighting influences much of history, as the sides often back real historical forces.
-For example, during the American Revolution depicted in Assassin's Creed III, the Templars initially support the British, while the Assassins side with the American colonists.